pfsense/pfsense/README.md

 Please make sure the referenced $_POST fields in the php-code above this code are also updated since they are automatically generated

-The PHP code above will result in something like this (with everything but relevant Bootstrap classes omitted for this example):
+The PHP code will output HTML something like this (with everything but relevant Bootstrap classes omitted for this example):

 ```html
 <form class="form-horizontal">